-In 2018/19, the NSW Government announced $15 million in funding to support innovation and investment in the State's research and development capacity through the Research Attraction and Acceleration Program (RAAP).
+In 2019/20, the NSW Government allocated $16.2 million in funding to support innovation and investment in the State's research and development capacity through the Research Attraction and Acceleration Program (RAAP).

 The funding is used to encourage and support high-quality, high-impact research, and increase innovation in the state's R&D system.
 RAAP funding is primarily allocated through competitive grants rounds using a rigorous selection process – and used to leverage funds from national and international bodies.

 This includes support for prestigious ARC Centres of Excellence and critical research infrastructure for our state's universities.

 The RAAP also supports science engagement and outreach activities in NSW.
 These strengthen the science and R&D sectors and aim to connect the public with the sciences.